Jonny-exe/binary-fractions/binary_fractions/README.md

  | istwoscomplement(value: str) -> bool
 ```

-Determine if string content has a valid twos-complement syntax.
+Determine if string content has a valid two's-complement syntax.

 **Arguments**: